 However, I was disappointed in the lack of beef filling inside the dish itself.
 What looked excellent from the outside was underwhelming on the inside.
 It felt like they had forgotten the filling entirely.

-After my main, I was still hungry as the lack of beef didn’t satisfy my hunger.
+After my main, I found I was still hungry.
 So the dessert menu was well needed.

 The desserts definitely didn’t disappoint and it made up for my main course.
 Josh went for a vibrant red classic 1930's New York Knickerbocker Glory with raspberry and vanilla ice creams and sorbet, vanilla cream and fresh raspberry sauce.